DarthPointer/OffSetter/Downloadables/OffSetter/ReadMe.txt

 - Input names number change.
 - Input net size change of names block.
 - Input change of a struct size in the .uexp.
-- Input the struct's serial offset.
+- Input the struct's serial offset, increased by net size change of names block.
 - You should get a copy of the original file with changed offsets with .offset "suffix".

 Warning: